 - Collaborative documents like sales pitches, Customer Service conversations

 - All information stored in the database, through notes, and memos

 - Knowledge gained through years of experience of your knowledge workers

 - and so much more

 All of this information that is found within your company that fits between IT systems and organizational best practices needs an expertise management system so that you can make the best value of all that you already know.
 This is where knowledge management software comes into play.
-After reading this blog, you will have a solid understanding of:

 International Data Corp. estimates that in any organization in which staff members are trying to find information, 70% of them can’t find the information they are looking for, and Fortune 500 companies lose at least $31.5B in a year by failing to share known information.